-Lou self-released her debut EP, MOMENTUM, in 2014, followed two years later by her acclaimed first full-length, ORBIT.
-Tours across Europe and South Africa – including support runs with such like-minded artists as Rodriguez – honed her already striking gifts for live performance, as did visits to the United States that saw showcase sets at Austin, TX’s annual SXSW.
-2017 saw Lou’s "She" featured in the award-winning documentary, Bombshell: The Hedy Lamarr Story, with Executive Producer Susan Sarandon personally inviting her to perform the song before a private screening at The Feminist Institute in New York City.
-As if that were not enough, "She" was then named to the 90th Oscars "Original Song" Shortlist alongside songs by such artists as Sufjan Stevens, Mary J. Blige, Common, and Diane Warren.
+She self-released her debut EP, MOMENTUM, in 2014, followed two years later by her acclaimed first full-length, ORBIT.
+Tours across Europe and South Africa – including support runs with such like-minded artists as Rodriguez – honed her already striking gifts for live performance, as did visits to the United States that saw showcase sets at Austin TX’s annual SXSW.

-Lou and her troupe – which also included engineer Samur Khouja (Gruff Rhys, Michael Kiwanuka, Regina Spektor) among their number – stocked in groceries and set to work, spending long hours in the studio interspersed with good food and good times.
+Lou and her troupe – which also included engineer Samur Khouja (Gruff Rhys, Michael Kiwanuka, Regina Spektor) among their number – stocked in groceries and set to work recording at Panoramic House in West Marin, CA, a landmark residential studio overlooking Stinson Beach and the Bolinas bay and lagoon, spending long hours in the studio interspersed with good food and good times.

 "All the music was a conversation," she says.
 "We all gave each other space to put our ideas on the table.
 There was no ego, no bullshit; we were all in it for the right reasons.
 Which was wanting to have the best come out of it.
 It was very special."

-PAPER CASTLES proves a strikingly dynamic work, rich with both whispers of nostalgia and an unstoppable sense of forward motion.
-Songs like "Something Holy" and the plaintive title track see Lou embracing her choice to lead an unconventional life with all its many surprising twists and turns, gaining experience through adversity and finding strength in vulnerability.
+PAPER CASTLES proved a strikingly dynamic work, rich with both whispers of nostalgia and an unstoppable sense of forward motion.